whatsmate/whatsmate.github.io/_posts/2017-04-13-send-whatsapp-group-message-csharp.md

 To send a WhatsApp group message in C#, do this:

 1. Create a new group with a *unique* name.
-If the name is not unique, the API won't work.
+The API won't work if it's not unique.
    * <img src="/img/newgroup.png" alt="Create a new WhatsApp group"> <br><br>
 2. Add the secret gateway to the group.
    * <img src="/img/add-gateway-to-group.png" alt="Name the WhatsApp group"> <br><br>